jrgissing/lammps/doc/src/fix_guess_bonds.rst

 * Nevery = accumulate atom attributes once every this many steps
 * Nrepeat = # of times to accumulate atom attributes
 * Nfreq = make stored atom attributes (history) available every this many steps
-* bond_order_cutoff = add bond if average bond order above this values
+* fraction = add bond if a bond was present for at least this fraction of sampled timesteps (value between 0.0 and 1.0)
 * mode can be either *distance* or *pauling*

   .. parsed-literal::